Computer Science and Software Engineering Resources

 This site serves as a portal for resources on ethics from various associations.
 It also provides access to resources on commerce, computer abuse, privacy, risks, social justice issues, and speech issues.

 AI Topics is a starting point for finding information on artificial intelligence.
 This American Association for Artificial Intelligence Web site links to basic information along with news, education resources, reference materials, courses, forums, and career information.
 In may be browsed using several directories, or searched with a built-in search engine.

 Artificial Intelligence Resources on the Web

-This starting point from Exeter University provides links to artificial intelligence conferences, journals, special interest groups, and university research groups, along with subject-based Internet resources on agents, artificial life, case-based reasoning, constraint programming, data mining, expert systems, fuzzy logic, genetic algorithms, knowledge engineering, knowledge representation, neural networks, and robotics.
+This starting point provides links to artificial intelligence conferences, journals, special interest groups, and university research groups, along with subject-based Internet resources on agents, artificial life, case-based reasoning, constraint programming, data mining, expert systems, fuzzy logic, genetic algorithms, knowledge engineering, knowledge representation, neural networks, and robotics.

 Computational Geometry Pages

 This starting point provides access to Web-based resources dealing with computational geometry including links to research groups, forums, bibliographies, job announcements, software and code, events and course materials.
 It also furnishes information about books and journals.